Pregnancy & Parenting Students

 No. Students cannot be penalized for pregnancy or related conditions.
 If a professor provides specific “points” or other advantages to students based on class attendance, the student must be given the opportunity to earn back the credit from classes missed due to pregnancy, so that the student can be reinstated to the status held before the student took leave.

 Not necessarily – it depends on the leave policy at the college.
 If they want to take off more time than the doctor says is medically necessary, the student will need to consult the college’s non-medical leave policy.
-Cheryl Holden’s Office will work through any financial aid issues resulting from leaves that may result in withdrawal or leave for a quarter or more.
+The Vice Presidents office of Student Service will work through any financial aid issues resulting from leaves that may result in withdrawal or leave for a quarter or more.

 1. Breaks for lactation, breastfeeding, health needs